saidnader1987/licify_challenge/README.md

 4. **Start the Backend:**
    To start the backend server in production mode, run:

    ```bash
    npm run start:prod
    ```

+   In the `./backend` directory, you'll find `Licify.postman_collection.json`, which can be used for testing the backend with Postman.
+The Postman collection documentation can be accessed at [Licify Postman Collection](https://documenter.getpostman.com/view/26744671/2s9YsGjDgq).

 ## Frontend Setup